Skip to main menu Skip to content Skip to footer

 Acknowledge emotions

 Let the children know that however they are feeling is fine, and they don’t need to hide it.
-If they want to say, “I really miss him,” that’s okay.
+If they want to say, “I really miss him,” that’s OK.
 On the other hand, kids also shouldn’t feel that they are expected to be miserable all day.
 It is common and healthy for kids to go in and out of grief, and take comfort in playing.
 Younger children in particular, who might not realize the significance of the day, will probably want to play and have fun, and that’s fine, too.

 Make a plan